-Category Archives: on anthropological representation
+Category Archives: on anthropological practices

 about various experiments in new ways of representing ethnographic reports and anthropological theorizing